 - Have evidence to present.

-- Are facing serious charges, such as those involving DUI or fatality.
+- Face serious charges, such as those involving DUI or fatality.

-These experienced lawyers also can help you reschedule your hearing and file the paperwork and payment for an appeal.
+An experienced traffic lawyer can also help you reschedule your hearing, and file the paperwork and payment for an appeal.

-Consider these factors as you prepare your traffic ticket case:
+Consider these factors as you prepare your traffic ticket case in Rhode Island:

 - Testimony.
 This is “your side" of the events, and it's a good idea to practice it.